jdoleary/Spellmasons/TasksCurrent.md

 - Rachel was frozen and I had taken my turn but it said "waiting on others"
 - my turns seem to be ending unexpecedly, i just poisoned a guy and i din'dt move

-- Rachel's Feedback
-  - Multiplayer is awesome
-  - She loves stacking the spells
-  - Upgrades are a good way to balance the harder levels
-  - Doesn't see the point of lance
-    - Should it work diagonally?
-  - Slay the Spire style chests
-  - Make board bigger for more players?
-  - Two stage levels?
-Pull a level to reveal a portal
-    - trap doors?
-Environmental interactions
-      - Blow up a square to make it lava
-  - Only start timelimit if 2 of 3 players have ended their turn
-  - see save('cannotmovehere'), i couldn't move directly to my right or left after i killed the guy to my left, also one of the grunts wasn't moving

 ---

 - "Mind control" spell, changes their faction temporarily?